Xavier-IV/silver-ili/README.md

-# No name yet
+# Software Dev - An RPG Game

 <img width="752" alt="Screenshot 2024-02-17 at 16 24 59" src="https://github.com/Xavier-IV/silver-ili/assets/14009259/627c4ffd-e6aa-4ec8-bb5f-77430a82fee8">

 Game roadmap: https://trello.com/b/a78AylEf/softwaredevgameboard

 This is a simple game made with Godot.
-If you played Game Dev Tycoon or Software Inc, this game would love to explore that avenue.
+If you played Game Dev Tycoon or Software Inc, this game would love to explore that avenue, with a twist of RPG point of view.

 Start your career with programming, whether you're a fresh graduate, career changing or trying out something new.